nrinaudo/kantan.xpath/docs/src/main/tut/metacritic.md

 Bypassing this is relatively trivial: simply setting your user-agent to something other than Java's default will do the trick.

-Kantan.xpath having been made with scrapping in mind, it has specific support for this.
+kantan.xpath having been made with scrapping in mind, it has specific support for this.
 All you need to do is to write an appropriate [`XmlSource`] instance for [`URI`], which can be achieved as follows:

 ```tut:silent